freducom/vaadin-boothdemo-designer/README.md

 Show the design on mobile.
 Show the entire app on mobile (change the port to 8080).

 > One more thing.
-There are tons of add-ons in Vaadin, 600 in fact, and they're very easy to take into use.
+There are tons of add-ons in Vaadin, more than 600 in fact, and they're very easy to take into use.
 Let's look at the Spreadsheet component

 Open the StatsView class